How to use SCSS in Angular CLI

 Initialization of SCSS variables

-To use the SCSS variables in your project, you need to import the styles of the required component in the src/styles.scss file.
+To incorporate SCSS variables into your project, import the required component styles into the src/styles.scss file:

 @import ej2-grids/styles/material.scss